Angie55/IFD_Milestone_Project_Two_Dashboard/README.md

 Checked site across a few versions of browsers on [Browserly](https://www.browserling.com/)

 ### Issues found and resolved -
-- Grey used in charts was too close to the default grey that the charts go when filtered, I changed the shade so the differenc can be seen.
+- Grey used in charts was too close to the default grey that the charts go when filtered, I changed the shade so the difference can be seen.
 - Spelling and grammatical errors updated and commited.
 - Removed background image as it was too distracting and dulled the look of floating cards.
-I then had to chage the font to something much ligher to fit the overlook.
+I then had to change the font to something much ligher to fit the overall look.
 I then changed the header image as it looked too red with everything else, this led to me changing the nav colour so it looked better with everything.
-- The card row needed to be changed to 12 so they looked better on a small screen.
+- The card row size needed to be 12 on smaller screens so they looked better.
 - Adjusted close button on help modal as it was too far to the right of the page and not very visible on tablets and mobiles.

 ### Left to resolve-
-- Internet explorer chart display very small, i believe this to be a known issue but will look into if there are any known fixes in future.
+- Internet explorer chart display very small, I believe this to be a known issue but will look into if there are any known fixes in future.
-- The donut chart not displaying well all the time, at time the labels are cut off even on the same bowser of i have resozed the screen.
-I believe this is a problamatic pie stype to use and i would look to replace it unless I can find a solution to replace it.
+- The donut chart is not displaying well all the time, at times the labels are cut off even on the same browser if I have resized the screen.
+I believe this is a problamatic pie type to use and I would look to replace it unless I can find a solution to fix it.
-- The charts do not have to be fully repsonsive for this project as there dc charts work best on desktop.
-I have tried to make them look as good as i can and they all display well enough for now but this site was designed to be viewed on a desktop.
+- The charts do not have to be fully repsonsive for this project as dc charts work best on a desktop.
+I have tried to make them look as good as I can and they all display well enough for now but this site was designed to be viewed on a desktop.

 ## Deployment